Built: Derby Locomotive Works

 The fifteen year career of D7617/25267 started out on the Scottish Region before transitioning to the London Midland Region.

-The frames for D7617 were laid down during April 1966 at Derby Works.
-D7617 was new to Eastfield (65A) on August 12th 1966.
+D7617 was new to Eastfield (65A) on August 12th 1966, further transfers were:

-August 1968 to Preston Division (D10)
+August 1968 to Preston Division (D10).

 Renumbered February 27th 1974.

 25267 was the 94th Class 25 withdrawn, one of twelve retired during February 1981.